AlexJFDev/altair-compiler/README.md

 * Instructions that have arguments in the next one or two bytes take arguments in hex form.
 * The MOV instruction takes arguments in the form of B, C, D, E, H, L, M, and A. A references the accumulator and M references a byte in memory at the location H&L point to.

-CSTM (custom) is special.
+cstm (custom) is special.
 It is not an Altair instruction instead it is used to write custom data to bytes.
+It is represented in lowercase to differentiate it from actual altair instructions.